TheBlueTemplar/Path_Of_The_Vattghern_Public/zzz_docs_wiki/Crafting_recipes.md

 - **Additional Requirements:** Someone with the "Potion Brewer" perk
 - **Cost:** 300 Crowns
 - **Outcome:** **Infused Plates Upgrade**: Armor reinforcements infused with rustunggheist essence.
 They provide exceptional protection against ghosts and are effective at repelling other undead.
+- **Tips:** The "Ghost Plates" is a new crafting item that can be obtained by dissecting Rustunggheist Corpses

 ### Silver Ingots